adreannaD/ad2374-it265-001-f2026/docs/Module-001-Dev-Log.md

 - [ ] Goal 2
 - [ ] Goal 3
 -->
-- [x] Get my github stuff setup (eg. Repo, pages, dev log)
+- [x] Get my GitHub tasks setup (eg. Repo, pages, dev log)
+- [x] Complete the Studio Brainstorm

 #### Progress
 - **What I accomplished**:
   - Summarize completed tasks or progress made.
-  > I set up my github stugg <!--Your entry here or N/A if not applicable for this entry-->
+  > I set up my GitHub tasks and completed the studio brainstorm assignment <!--Your entry here or N/A if not applicable for this entry-->
 - **Challenges faced**:
   - Describe blockers, bugs, or issues encountered.
   >  Was stuck in master branch of home directory <!--Your entry here or N/A if not applicable for this entry-->